chulopapi/portfolio/README.md

-# 02 Advanced CSS: Portfolio

-A portfolio is often the first point of contact for employers looking to fill a position or clients in need of a developer to complete a project.
-A clean and informative portfolio showcases a developer's strongest work and can lead to employment and/or more clients.
-Build a professional portfolio site using HTML and advanced CSS, such as flexbox, CSS Grid Layout, media queries, and CSS variables.

-If you don't have enough applications to showcase at this point, add in some placeholder images and names.
-You can change these to real applications as you create them later in the course.
+Marlon Guandique's Portfolio

+The following portfolio will provide the list of the complete projects that I have been deployed as developer.
+I am be able to showcase my professional portfolio of my strongest work where I have using web developing tools such as HTML, CSS as well as advanced CSS features such as Flexbox, CSS Grid Layaout, Media Queries and CSS Variables.

 ## User Story